A Toroidal Maxwell-Cremona-Delaunay Correspondence: Background and Definitions

 \subsection{Geodesic Drawings and Embeddings}

-A \EMPH{geodesic drawing} of~$G$ on any flat torus $\Torus_M$ is a drawing that maps edges to geodesics; similarly, a \EMPH{geodesic embedding} is an embedding that maps edges to geodesics.
-Equivalently, an embedding is geodesic if its universal cover $\widetilde{G}$ is a straight-line plane graph.

-A geodesic drawing of $G$ in $\Torus_M$ is uniquely determined by its \EMPH{coordinate representation}, which consists of a coordinate vector $\seq{p}\in \lozenge_M$ for each vertex $p$, together with the homology vector $[e^+] \in \Z^2$ of each edge $e$.
+Recall that a graph drawing is \emph{geodesic} if it maps edges to geodesics.
+Any geodesic drawing~$\Gamma\colon G \to \Torus_M$ is uniquely determined by its \EMPH{coordinate representation}, which consists of a coordinate vector $\seq{p}_\Gamma\in \lozenge_M$ for each vertex $p$, together with the homology vector~$[e^+]_\Gamma \in \Z^2$ of each edge $e$.
+(Again, we will omit the subscript $\Gamma$ when the drawing is clear from context.)

-The \EMPH{displacement vector $\Delta_d$} of any dart $d$ is the difference between the head and tail coordinates of any lift of $d$ in the universal cover $\widetilde{G}$.
+The \EMPH{displacement vector $\Delta_d$} of any dart $d$ (with respect to a fixed drawing $\Gamma$) is the difference between the head and tail coordinates of any lift of $d$ in the universal cover $\Universal{\Gamma}$.
 Displacement vectors can be equivalently defined in terms of vertex coordinates, homology vectors, and the shape matrix $M$ as follows:

 Reversing a dart negates its displacement: $\Delta_{\arc{q}{p}} = -\Delta_{\arc{p}{q}}$.
-We sometimes write $\Dx_d$ and $\Dy_d$ to denote the first and second coordinates of $\Delta_d$.
-The \EMPH{displacement matrix $\Delta$} of a geodesic drawing is the $2\times E$ matrix whose columns are the displacement vectors of the reference darts of~$G$.
+We sometimes write~$\Dx_d$ and~$\Dy_d$ to denote the first and second coordinates of $\Delta_d$.
+The \EMPH{displacement matrix}~$\Delta = \Delta(\Gamma)$ of a geodesic drawing $\Gamma$ is the $2\times E$ matrix whose columns are the displacement vectors of the reference darts.
 Every geodesic drawing on $\Torus_M$ is determined \emph{up to translation} by its displacement matrix.
+Finally, we let \EMPH{$\abs{e}$} denote the length of any edge $e$, or equivalently, the Euclidean length of the displacement vectors $\Delta_{e^\pm}$.

 On the \emph{square} flat torus, the integer homology class of any directed cycle is also equal to the sum of the \emph{displacement} vectors of its darts:

 In particular, the total displacement of any contractible cycle is zero, as expected.
 Extending this identity to circulations by linearity gives us the following useful lemma: